 Homemade chocolate is a great way to spend a lazy Sunday – but don’t crack out the kitchenware till you’ve read our tips!

 Are you thinking about whipping up some homemade chocolate creations?
 Perhaps you’ve been inspired by some of your Hotel Chocolat favourites and want to take your culinary skills in a new direction.

-Homemade chocolates are perfect as an indulgent treat for a loved one, a gift to send a heartfelt message, or perhaps just simply as a way to use up some chocolate that’s been sitting at the back of the cupboard begging you to transform it into something spectacular.
+Homemade chocolates are perfect as an indulgent treat for a loved one or a gift to send a heartfelt message.
+Or perhaps you simply want a way to use up some chocolate that’s been sitting at the back of the cupboard, begging you to transform it into something spectacular.

 How difficult is it to make homemade chocolate?

 Making homemade chocolate may seem simple… but do not be deceived!
 Chocolate is a challenging product to work with.
 Having some technical knowledge helps to understand the product and how to handle it, so that the smooth texture, glossy shine and chocolatey taste are the standout features of your chocolate creations.
 After all, the proof of the homemade chocolate is in the eating!

 - Using the wrong type of chocolate